jfwberg/lightweight-data-cloud-util/README.md

 /**
  * UTILITY METHODS
  */
-// Method to get all the metadata including child records basedon ont he API Name utl__Data_Cloud_Ingestion_API_Configuration__mdt configRecord = utl.Dc.getMetadataRecord(String mdtConfigName);
+// Method to get all the metadata including child records based on on the API Name utl__Data_Cloud_Ingestion_API_Configuration__mdt configRecord = utl.Dc.getMetadataRecord(String mdtConfigName);

-// Method to create an ordered set of column names from a Data Cloud Metadata response Set<String> columns = getOrderedColumnNamesFromMetadata( Map<String,Object> metadataMap);
+// Method to create an ordered set of column names from a Data Cloud (query) Metadata response Set<String> columns = getOrderedColumnNamesFromMetadata( Map<String,Object> metadataMap);

+// Method to get the metadata configuration labels and names in a ready to use LWC picklist format List<Map<String,String>> mdtOptions = utl.Dc.getConfigMetadataRecordsPicklistOptions();

 /**
  * STREAMING INGESTION API METHODS